-- To understand upcoming technology of electric and hybrid electric vehicles - Analyze different aspects of drive train topologies - learn different energy management strategies - To understand different communication systems used in electric and Hybrid electric vehicles - Explain the concept of vehicle to grid configurations
+- To understand upcoming technology of electric and hybrid electric vehicles - Analyze different aspects of drive train topologies - Learn different energy management strategies - To understand different communication systems used in electric and Hybrid electric vehicles. - Explain vehicle to grid configurations

 - Impact of conventional vehicles on the society and different types of drive train topologies - Load modelling based on the road profile and braking concepts - Different types of motors used in electric and hybrid electric vehicles - Different types of energy storage systems - The concept vehicle to grid (V2G) and grid to vehicle (G2V).